6 Hours / 6 CEs

 This program covers information related to major treatment approaches to preventing and treating addiction, including research foundations for the models and application strategies for providers.
 It also details the process of referring individuals to treatment based on their unique level of need.
 The program outlines community resources for individuals in need of treatment and their families.
 Ethical and legal issues for clinical practice across the levels of care are presented.

 The 6-hour program is structured to meet the California psychologist pre-licensure coursework requirement for training in alcoholism and chemical dependency detection and treatment (§1382.3).
-Participants may be clinicians, counselors, or mental health providers at any stage of their career and who work in a clinical environment where clients present with substance use or misuse as a primary or co-occurring condition.
+Participants may be clinicians, counselors, or mental health providers at any stage of their career who work in a clinical environment where clients present with substance use or misuse as a primary or co-occurring condition.

 Learning Objectives